gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

 the closing parenthesis, but then, just like Python mantra goes, `explicit is better than implicit <http://legacy.python.org/dev/peps/pep-0020/>`_.
 Maybe.

-Nimrod has one serious advantage over Swift, it has `macros
+Nim has one serious advantage over Swift, it has `macros
 <http://nim-lang.org/tut2.html#macros>`_.
 The question is, can we *steal*
 Swift's string static interpolation feature ourselves?
 Of course, it's actually fairly easy.
 Just like when `I stole Objective-C properties